edgelesssys/contrast/docs/docs/examples/emojivoto.md

 ### Updating the manifest

-Next, set the changed manifest at the coordinator with:
+Next, set the changed manifest at the Coordinator with:

 ```sh
 contrast set -c "${coordinator}:1313" deployment/